UmmaGohilPA/NodeJS/README.md

 - Buffer is streaming the file when you something like `readFile`

 - Don't use `process.exit(1)` as you won't find out the type of error

+## Packages

+- Search, install and build different NPM packages

+- `./` for internal modules only

+- Global install modules are accessible outside of the app

+- npx is like running off one global install; tools you don't want to install but need part of the functionality out of one one them for something else (like scaffolding or deployment tool - don't want to keep it around for too long)

+- Don't use NPM and yarn in the same app; different lock files, depending on which you used to do an install